How Do I Start?

 [Please note that, if your site was not designed by our team, or if was designed using outdated coding standards, then it may need to be redesigned significantly to work with our CMS in a manner that we can support.]

 Using other web authoring software is not recommended in most cases.
 If you do choose this option, Adobe Dreamweaver is probably the best choice since there are courses offered on campus for Penn employees.
-Please be advised, however, that our office does not provide support for Dreamweaver or any other web authoring software except for Contribute (if originally set up by PMACS) or our new CMS.
+Please be advised, however, that our office does not provide support for Dreamweaver or any other web authoring software except for Contribute (if originally set up by PMACS) or our new content management system.